HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

 ### 11. Write a function that iterates through all frames and renders a png of each one

+To export your frames as a png sequence, we'll need to write a script to render them!
+At the top of the code, we defined our "frame_start" and "frame_end" of the sequence of frames we want to render.

+We can also specify the fps if we want to watch it in the viewport (although in Blender, at least on my computer, the viewport can't play very high fps, but we can watch it faster by scrubbing through it in the Animation tab.

   ```python
 #find number of frames in file
 num_frames = len(file) - header_end